EBIvariation/metadata-ws/docs/security.md

    - This can be obtained from Keycloak Realm settings -> Keys -> Public key, at the right-most column.

-##Configuring keycloak
+##Configuring Keycloak

-1. Setup and configure keycloak server with realm, client, role, mapper and user [as described in the official documentation](https://www.keycloak.org/docs/latest/getting_started/index.html)
+1. Setup and configure Keycloak server with realm, client, role, mapper and user [as described in the official documentation](https://www.keycloak.org/docs/latest/getting_started/index.html)
-2. Consider following are configured in keycloak as an example
+2. Consider following are configured in Keycloak as an example
-     - Keycloak server running at: “http://localhost:8080”
-     - Relam: “securemetadata”
-     - Client id: “secure-client”
      - Role: “SERVICE_OPERATOR”.
 This role name is mandatory.
 It could be either client role or realm role.
      - User name Mapper: Keycloak returns access token in JWT.
 Logged in username is returned in claim “preferred\_username” in access token.
 Spring Security OAuth2 resource Server expects username in claim “user\_name”.
 Hence a mapper to map logged in username to a new claim named user_name is required
-     - 'Redirect URL' in client settings: “http://localhost:8085” (Metadata application)
+     - 'Redirect URL' in client settings should point to where the metadata API is running

 ## Testing Keycloak